Brusly officers indicted after violent encounter with middle school student

 Both officers resigned from the department in November after an investigation into the incident began.

-The boy's family said they plan to file a lawsuit over the way he was treated.
-The family's attorney said Friday that they were "pleased someone is being held responsible.
+The boy's family members said they plan to file a lawsuit over the way he was treated, and expect to meet with police again to discuss how the situation was handled.

-The family says it plans to meet with police for a second time to discuss how the situation was handled.
+The family's attorney said Friday that they were "pleased someone is being held responsible."

 More News